 Scheduling Accommodated Exams

-If a student misses his/her scheduled test time, or is more than 30 minutes late, the test will be returned to the instructor.
+5. If a student misses his/her scheduled time, or are more than 30 minutes late, the test will be returned to the instructor.